FarhanMS123/WebServer/README.md

     - [ ] morgan
 -->

 All settings are registered in express server app using `app.set()` method and you could get the value by `app.get()` method.
 Express also has some settings which could be setted, enabled, or disabled by method offer (check it in Express documentation).
 By default, http port is setted to `80` and have configurated the https certificate with port setted to `443`.
 However, many linux OSes are prohibit an unrooted app to listen under 1024.
-So, if you havne;t control over root permission, you should change the ports to above 1024.
+So, if you haven't control over root permission, you should change the ports to above 1024.
 You could ignore `passphrase`, `key`, and `cert`.
 However, if you want to use your own certificate, don't forget to put the `key.pem` and `cert.pem` in this app's `ssl` folder and modify or remove `passphrase` propertise.

 ```javascript
 app.set("port", 80); // FOR HTTP